 One of our favorite series is the “pay-it-forward” testimonies from our young people and communities who are actively creating the change they believe is necessary.
 All are guaranteed to inform and inspire.

 Panels, seminars, and similar events are typical avenues that we use to spread awareness about our advocacy.
-We bring together our community virtually and physically to celebrate successes and share our strategic vision for the future and pathway creating that reality.
+We bring together our community virtually and physically to celebrate successes and share our strategic vision for the future.
 Join us.